Communicating In Distributed Teams

 How to communicate effectively

 Video conferencing (VC)

-Such has been the influx of video conferencing (VC) products over the last c.5 years, it seems amazing now that we ever lived without VC.
-Talking to someone you can see in a time zone across the globe has become completely normalised, in a way that was inconceivable even 20 years ago.
+There has been an influx of video conferencing (VC) products over the last 5 years; it seems incredible now that we ever lived without VC.
+Talking to someone you can see in a time zone across the globe has become completely normalised in a way that was inconceivable even 20 years ago.

 As a result, we are now overflowing with VC software options, from free to freemium to fully paid.
-At Flexa, we’ve played around with probably every major VC tool on the market.Having said that, for SMEs, there’s certainly nothing wrong with using whichever VC tool comes with your software provider or even a free Zoom account.
+At Flexa, we’ve played around with probably every major VC tool on the market.That said, for SMEs, there’s nothing wrong with using whichever VC tool comes with your software provider or even a free Zoom account.
 Remember not to block the actual application software in the first instance (you would be surprised how often we encounter this)!

 At Flexa, we almost never email each other internally (with the exception of diary invites and, occasionally, sending larger files).
 Our day-to-day communication is conducted entirely over Slack.
 When a new team member joins, they’re reminded on their first day: “Slack, don’t email”.
 We even invite third-party service providers (e.g. agencies) to private slack channels.
 You can be more granular by dividing your Slack channels to ensure that important information doesn’t get lost.This is hugely beneficial when a team is distributed across the globe, allowing for much quicker and smoother collaboration between team members.
 If you want to nail a flexible working environment, we highly recommend using an IM tool, such as Slack, for day-to-day communications.
 Ditch the emails (as much as you possibly can).